German low-cost airline with a hub at Berlin Tegel Airport

 Transfers from the Airports

 If you don't wish to rely on public transportation and prefer the convenience of a transfer, here are your options:

 Getting Around Berlin

 The city's center is very compact, and walking is the best way to explore it.
 If you find yourself in the eastern sections of the city, you may also use one of the trams.

 Berlin is also very bicycle friendly, with specifically marked bike lanes everywhere.

-To go elsewhere within Germany with a car, check the cheapest rental rates
+To go elsewhere within Germany by car, check the cheapest rental rates: